Exhibition — 29 Feb until 20 Sep 2020

 Would you like to visit Beyond the Image: Bertien van Manen and Friends?
 Follow the routes that have been marked out in the museum.
 The galleries are large enough for you to move about freely.
-Please stay 1.5 metres away from other visitors in the exhibition spaces and follow the instructions of museum staff and volunteers when given
+Please stay 6 feet away from other visitors in the exhibition spaces and follow the instructions of museum staff and volunteers when given

 Prepare your visit and read the info below.

 The work of Bertien van Manen (The Hague, 1942) is well represented in the Stedelijk collection.
 It is a highly autobiographical visual diary, in which she mirrors, examines and rediscovers her life in different ways, in those of others.
 Many of her series are long running projects for which she revisits places and people and develops close relationships with communities throughout the world.